If your conversion rates leave something to be desired, go line up the following suspects to ID your website conversion killers!

 In order to get around the annoyance factor, it’s crucial that you test the best way to trigger overlays via advanced segmentation.
 It’s pretty embarrassing to trigger a “Welcome” message to a customer who visits your site weekly.

 Since overlays have become a major marketing asset, many companies stick an overlay on their site without doing any mobile experience management.
 If you use overlays as a demand generation solution, do yourself a huge favor and check if it is appearing for mobile visitors.
 If it is triggered on mobile, stop it immediately!

 Here is one of the many copy and CTA tests run by Michael Aagard, look at how a single word can impact conversions.
-Click here to see 9 more test case studies.
+For additional examples of CTA tests, check out this article.

 Never get too cutesy with your headlines.
 Start with clarity, and then add the marketing dazzle.
 When adding that extra dazzle, I suggest using advanced segmentation to generate a unique headline for each segment with web personalization.

 This slider has 4 massive images with varying CTAs.
 It is set to a timer and even changes if you select a particular slider using the slide selector.

 It’s no secret that the website optimization community hates auto-rotating sliders.
 I’ve seen dozens of tests that involved an auto-rotating slider, and the sliders lost every time.
 If you have a slider on your site, please rethink your strategy.
 I could write an entire post about why sliders are so crummy, but I’ll limit myself to two reasons:

 Any motion will interrupt the visitor’s experience decimating the visitor conversion rate.
 Visitors already have tons of distractions outside of your site so don’t add any more!

 Photography is one of the most persuasive elements on your page.
 The photo will immediately draw the eye and set the bar for your visitor’s experience.